nptnl/mtrio-ferrum/readme.md

 - Full complex exponentiation and logarithms using both of these

-- Trigonometric (and hyperbolic trigonometric) functions using the exponential
+- Trigonometric (and hyperbolic trig) functions using the exponential

-- Inverse trigonometric funtions using the logarithm and roots
+- Inverse trigonometric (and inverse hyperbolic trig) funtions using the logarithm and roots

 - Fatou and Mandelbrot set fractal rendering for the famous recursive formula z^2 + c